bahmanh/Auto-Flight-Check-In/README.md

 # Auto-Flight-Check-In
 <hr>
-Have you ever wanted to automatically check into your flight without having to pay for the fees?
+Have you ever wanted to automatically check into your flight without having to pay the fees?

 This utility can help you out with that!